Ink Genie's Commitment To Be An

 How should I dispose of my ink cartridge?

-If you are trying to get rid of unused ink or toner cartridges that you don’t need anymore, consider selling those cartridges to a company like Ink Genie who takes your unwanted cartridges and resells them to people who do need them.
-This has a win-win-win factor; you get money for an unwanted item, our customers get ink at a discounted rate and the cartridges doesn’t end up in the landfill.
+If you are trying to get rid of unused ink or toner cartridges that you don’t need anymore, consider selling those cartridges to a company like Ink Genie who takes your unwanted cartridges and resells them to people who need them.
+This has a win-win-win factor; you get money for an unwanted item, our customers get ink at a discounted rate and the cartridges don’t end up in the landfill.

-How Ink Genie Reduces Their Ink Cartridges Waste
+How Ink Genie Reduces Ink Cartridge Waste

 Reuse of Packaging Material

-Additional steps that we take to save the planet are around how to package and ship our products.
-First, we never use Styrofoam packaging material.
-However, when we receive products, we also receive large quantities of packaging material on a constant basis, which in turn also generates waste.
+When we receive products, we also receive large quantities of packaging material on a constant basis, which in turn also generates waste.
 We decided to give that packaging material a second life as well.

-Following our mission to reduce waste, we follow one of the most important ecological rules: Reuse.
 Those same packaging materials that we receive are reused in the packaging that Ink Genie sends to its customers, giving the materials a second use instead of throwing them away and buying new ones.

 Sometimes this packaging is not enough for Ink Genie's large number of customers, so inevitably we must buy new material.
+We never use Styrofoam packaging material.
 Committed to our mission of reducing our environmental impact, Ink Genie chose to look for biodegradable packing solutions.
 If you have any questions about our packaging materials, please contact us.

 How Can I Reduce My Environmental Footprint When Purchasing Ink Cartridges?